GabeScott/standard-works-vault/General Conference/2007 April - It’s True, Isn’t It Then What Else Matters.md

 Many years ago my wife and I stood by a courageous sister in France as her husband, still in his 30s, passed through the veil.
 The responsibility to righteously teach and guide her four young children alone seemed overwhelming.
 Yet 16 years later, her three sons have returned from missions, and her daughter is sealed in the temple.

 I know a brother in Brazil who joined the Church as a 16-year-old, the only member in his family.
 When it was time for his mission, his parents objected.
 He heard nothing from them during his mission and returned home to his bishop’s house.
-The story, however, has a happy ending as he now has a beautiful family, works as a dental surgeon, and his parents wish he could interest his brothers in the Church.
+The story, however, has a happy ending, as he now has a beautiful family and works as a dental surgeon, and his parents wish he could interest his brothers in the Church.

 I know a brother in a Latin American country who, after his baptism, determined he would not only be honest in his tithing but would also fully pay his taxes, something his competitors did not do.
 The Lord blessed him for his honesty.